The Ultimate Adventure Through Wild Botswana

 Your host will provide you with clean, safe drinking water from large containers, while the lodges, hotels and campgrounds will also supply safe drinking water during your stays.
 Bring a refillable bottle, it will be used well.

 Botswana can be visited year round, with some seasonal variations.
 The dry season runs between May and October during which you'll get warm, sunny days with temperatures ranging from 22-35°C (72-95°F) and chilly nights.
-This time of year is when the water levels in the Okavango Delta are at their highest.
+The time of year when the water levels in the Okavango Delta are at their highest is typically several months after the rains have finished due to the slow water movement across the delta region, and changes each year depending on the climate.

 The green season runs from November to April, with generally slightly lower temperatures and the odd shower, giving the scenery an extra pop of verdant foliage.